 Taking into account that some of your competitors will be aware of these changes.
 So if you suddenly find that your competition have reacted to this and you haven’t, there’s a strong possibility that you could end up with a lot less customers visiting your website.

-Combining the number of extra customers you can gain along with the additional SEO value it makes sense to put responsive web design at the top of your list in 2016.
+Combining the number of extra customers you can gain along with the additional SEO value it makes sense to put responsive web design at the top of your list.

 Call FlycastMedia now to get straightforward impartial advice on how we can help you make sure that your business is secure with a fully responsive website you and your customers will love.